tnevolin/openxcomextended-tftd-rework-evolution/README.md

 # Mod idea

+* Steady progress.
+Acquire more advanced artifacts and capture higher ranked alien to research better equipment and face more dangerous encounters.
 * All weapons (both hand and craft) are usable at least in their respective time.
 Gauss weapons should not be skipped.

+Conventional crafts and armament does not allow intercepting large USOs on regular basis.
+Develop more advanced armament to fight more and more dangerous opponents.

+Untrained squad with conventional weaponry without armor should not be able to recover medium USOs and above even with Aquatoids and Gillmen.
+One need to develop armor and good Gauss weapons for that.
+Larger USOs are even more deadly.
+More difficult base/ship missions require even better preparation and equipment.
+Better (alien) equipment, in turn, requires capturing live aliens of higher ranks from progressively larger USOs.
+This is normal strategy development paradigm.

+Note: first terror mission with Gillmen and Deep Ones should be barely passable with conventional equipment.
+However, it can also be skipped (landed and abort) to avoid grinding and heavy losses.

 # Hand weapons (Gauss and Sonic series)